About Us Contact Shop

 I was at the street vendors and saw this stack of thin flaky and bubbly looking flat pastry-like dessert, stacked high.

-And if I remember correctly, when I ordered it, they were fried again, and broken up into smaller pieces.
-Then they poured this sugary syrup that had passion fruit and other delicious ingredients in it.
+And if I remember correctly, they were fried again, broken up into smaller pieces, and had a passion fruit sugary syrup poured over top.

 I was kind of sad I hadn’t had it sooner. 😅